iturner72/book-notes/the_4-hour_work-week.md

 Fastest Way to Increase Power and Speed Guaranteed")?
 I borrowed it from the longest-running, and thus most profitable, Rosetta Stone headline: "The Fastest Way to Learn a Language Guaranteed."
-* 187 The results of her small test are no garantee of future success, but the indications are positive enough that she decides to set up a Yahoo Store for
+* 187 The results of her small test are no guarantee of future success, but the indications are positive enough that she decides to set up a Yahoo Store for
 $99 per month and a small per-transaction fee.
 Her credit isn't excellent, so she will opt to use www.paypal.com to accept credit cards online instead of